The spectral gluing theorem revisited

 so that $\Spr_{\Glued, \unip}^\sigmaA$ is the colimit of the diagram

-\end{example} Note that $\PP^1 \vee \PP^1$ is the \emph{scheme pushout} of the correspondence $\PP^1 \hookleftarrow \pt \hto \PP^1$, which is different\footnote{this follows from an observation of Nadler's recorded in \cite[Chapter III.1, Remark 1.4.3]{Book}} from the \emph{prestack pushout} of the same diagram.
+Note that $\PP^1 \vee \PP^1$ is the \emph{scheme pushout} of the correspondence $\PP^1 \hookleftarrow \pt \hto \PP^1$, which is different\footnote{This follows from \cite[Chapter III.1, Remark 1.4.3]{Book}.} from the \emph{prestack pushout} of the same diagram.
 However, reasoning as in Proposition \ref{prop:pseudo-proper-schemes}, the natural map from the latter to the former induces an equivalence on $\fD$-modules.
 In particular, we have

 so that $\Dmod(\Spr_{\Glued, \unip}^\sigmaA)$ is equivalent to the DG category of $\fD$-modules on the prestack colimit of the diagram

 The latter colimit is evidently isomorphic to $\pt$.